ealpha072/complete-blog-php/README.md

 # complete-blog-php
-A simple chat plartform made using php amd sql.
+A simple chat plartform made using php and sql.